 Your Local Library

-Some public libraries have copy machines available for use.
-Most of the time you’ll find a coin operated copy machine if there are copy services at your local public library.
-Call or stop in to your local library to find out if they have a copy machine available for public use.
+Some public libraries have machines available for use.
+Most of the time you’ll find a coin operated copy machine if there are these services at your local public library.
+Call or stop in to your local library to find out if they have a machine available for public use.

 Some post offices also have coin operated copy machines available in their lobbies, although this is not a service available at all post offices.
 You’ll need to stop by your local post office to find out if they offer this service.